The Yellow Monkey: 2001–2004: The End and post-activities

-On January 8, 2001 the group held their last concert at the Tokyo Dome, beginning a hiatus for an indefinite amount of time and released their last single "Primal." at the end of the month, which was produced by Tony Visconti.
+In 2001, The Yellow Monkey began a hiatus for an indefinite period of time after performing their final concerts at the Osaka Dome on January 4, and at the Tokyo Dome on January 8.
+Both were titled Mekara Uroko 8, in reference to their latest album.
+January 31 saw the release of their last single, "Primal.", which was produced by Tony Visconti.
 The compilation album Golden Years Singles 1996–2001 followed in June.
-The members released many solo albums, with Kazuya reaching more success and adopting the stage name of Yoshii Lovinson, which he abandoned some years later.
+The members released many solo albums, with Kazuya continuing to have success and adopting the stage name of Yoshii Lovinson, which he abandoned some years later.
 Hirose also obtained relative success with his band, Heesey with Dudes.
 Annie teamed up with Anchang (Sex Machineguns) and Natchin (Siam Shade) to form the trio Big Bites.
 Hideaki formed the loose musical collaboration project brainchild's.

 In 2004, the band released a large compilation Mother of All the Best, which included three discs with some singles, all b-sides, some demo-version songs and live performances.
 The Yellow Monkey officially announced their disbandment on July 7, 2004.
-However, the four members got together one last time for the final day of The Exhibition and Video Festival of The Yellow Monkey Mekara Uroko 15 held at the Tokyo Dome on December 26, 2004 and performed "Jam".
+However, the four members got together one last time for the final day of The Exhibition and Video Festival of The Yellow Monkey Mekara Uroko 15 held at the Tokyo Dome on December 26, 2004, and performed "Jam".

 A two-disc tribute album titled This is For You ~ The Yellow Monkey Tribute Album was released on December 9, 2009, featuring artists such as Mucc, Fujifabric, 9mm Parabellum Bullet, Morgan Fisher and Kreva.
 Their song "Jam" was covered by Chemical Pictures on the album Crush!
 2 -90's V-Rock Best Hit Cover Songs-, which was released on November 23, 2011.

 In 2012, a remix of their first single was released in celebration of the 20th anniversary of their major label debut.
 Mastered by Ted Jensen, "Romantist Taste 2012" was released on October 10.

 A documentary film of their 113 date tour from April 1998 to March 1999 was released in theaters nationwide in 2013, titled Pandora: The Yellow Monkey Punch Drunkard Tour The Movie.
 It includes an interview with all four members together, the first time since the band broke up.